-Most scholars say that the Arabs originated in the Arabian Peninsula.
+Introduction / History Most scholars say that the Arabs originated in the Arabian Peninsula.
 There, in the harsh Arabian Desert, a distinctive tribal culture developed.
 From that initial location, the Arab world began spreading.
-Today, several hundred thousand Juba Somali Arab live in East Africa.
+Today, several hundred thousand Juba Somali Arabs live in East Africa.
 Those living in Somalia speak an Arabic dialect called Af-Maay.
-Reflecting their long association with Islam, they are Almost all Muslim.
+Reflecting their long association with Islam, they are almost all Muslim.

 Most of the Juba Somali live along the western border of Somalia, where they inhabit the fertile regions around the Wabi Shebele tributary.
-The Juba Somali are one of the smallest groups of Arabs.
-Although most of them live in villages, they have maintained their tribal affiliations.
+Although most live in villages, they have maintained their tribal affiliations.
 Two types of settlements occur in East Africa.
 The first type consists of large, clustered villages.
 The second is a continuous chain of closely adjoining huts strung out along waterways.